The story of Mata

 1999

 The name ‘Mata’ is created: In the process of leaving Terabyte and moving on.
 It’s time to build a website to showcase my build and design work.
 I was called ‘Matta’ by a lot of people and that was the domain I wanted. matta.co.nz was taken by a playground safety-mat manufacturer in 1997.
 At the time shorter was better so I looked at ‘matt a’ and changed it to ‘mat a’.
 I was then aware that it became a word in Māori, Japanese, Spanish and more.
+I was standing in a bookshop at the top of Parnell rise looking at definitions in multiple languages.
 The meanings mostly aligned with the visual nature of my creative identity (eyes) and Ngāi Tahu heritage.
 I then went ahead and got www.mata.co.nz in the year 2000 for my domain to host my portfolio and CV information interactively online.
+I actually ended up getting a job down the road.

 2001